Hadley Arkes, Founder and Co-Director

 Professor Arkes has been the founder, at Amherst, of the Committee for the American Founding, a group of alumni and students seeking to preserve, at Amherst, the doctrines of “natural rights” taught by the American Founders and Lincoln.
-That interest has been carried over now to the founding of a new center for the jurisprudence of natural law, in Washington, D.C.: the James Wilson Institute on Natural Rights and the American Founding, named for one of the premier minds among the American Founders.
+That interest has been carried over now to the founding of a new center for the jurisprudence of natural law, in the Washington, D.C. area: the James Wilson Institute on Natural Rights and the American Founding, named for one of the premier minds among the American Founders.

 Michael Maibach, Managing Director

 Garrett Snedeker, Deputy Director

 Garrett Snedeker maintains the James Wilson Institute's year-round presence in the Washington, D.C. area.
-In addition to planning events, handling the Institute's website, hosting the James Wilson Podcast, and running its office, he is the main point of contact for all partnership opportunities and media inquiries.
-He is a current law student in the evening program at the Antonin Scalia Law School and member of the George Mason Law Review.
-He graduated from Amherst College, as a one-time student of Prof. Arkes, and formerly served as editor of the congressional research website LegiStorm.
-His writing has been featured in Newsweek, The Federalist, The American Mind, Starting Points Journal, and the Online Library of Law & Liberty.
+In addition to planning events, handling the Institute's website, hosting the Anchoring Truths Podcast, and running its office, he is the main point of contact for all partnership opportunities and media inquiries.
+He is a graduate of the Antonin Scalia Law School at George Mason University, where he served on the George Mason Law Review as Articles Editor.
+He graduated from Amherst College, as a one-time student of Prof. Arkes, and formerly worked as editor of the congressional research website LegiStorm.
+His writing has been featured in Newsweek, The Federalist, The American Mind, The American Conservative, Starting Points Journal, and the Online Library of Law & Liberty.
 He has been quoted in Politico, Roll Call, and the Boston Herald and collaborated on stories for the New York Times, Wall Street Journal, Washington Post, and National Journal.
 He can be reached at garrett at jwinst.org.

 Daniel Osborne, Programs Manager